Updated: May 22

 In this case, I was to work with LRGB channels, and the processing workflow used was pretty basic.
-You can download our PDF follow-along processing guide that details our entire workflow HERE.
+You can download our follow-along processing guide that details our entire workflow HERE.

-The only challenging part was to deal with the weird, round gradient in the background.
+The only challenging part was dealing with the weird, round gradient in the background.
 I was unable to "fix" this after several attempts and got a bit confused.
-I started to wonder if there was an issue with the quality of the files, until I realized that this "gradient" was 100% normal and is just light expelling outwards from the galaxy (not the bright, obvious part but very faint light all around the image).
+I started to wonder if there was an issue with the quality of the files until I realized that this "gradient" was 100% normal and is just light expelling outwards from the galaxy (not the bright, obvious part but very faint light all around the image).
 I wouldn't have known if I did not look up more images of Centaurus A online.
 It is very faint, but there nonetheless.